 At the other end of the size spectrum, the home appliance division of LG Electronics debuted what it described as the largest load capacity washer and dryer available to consumers.
 The beltless, direct-drive washer has a capacity of 3.72 cubic feet while the capacity of its companion dryer is 7.3 cubic feet.
 Like their LG laundry predecessors, the latest models sense the weight of the load and automatically adjust the water level or dryer heat to optimize machine time and reduce shrinking and pilling.

 The front loaders are offered in white and a Titanium finish, and are available this month at suggested retails of $899 to $1,299 for the washer and $699 to $899 for the dryer.

 In room air, LG added a low profile model that permits greater window exposure than conventional window units and features the company's proprietary electronic air filter.

-Refrigeration was also front and center at Samsung, which trotted out its complete line of full-size side-by-sides and bottom mounts, first shown at last year's Kitchen/Bath Industry Show (K/BIS).
-New for the Builders event was a round microwave oven with a cylindrical 1.0-cubic-foot, easy-to-clean cavity and 800 watts of cooking power.
-The unit will hit store shelves this June and is priced to hit a suggested $100 retail.
+Samsung trotted out its full-size side-by-sides and bottom-mount refrigerators, first shown at last year's Kitchen/Bath Industry Show.
+A new round microwave oven with a cylindrical 1.0-cubic-foot, easy-to-clean cavity and 800 watts of cooking power will hit stores this June with a suggested $100 retail.